dazn/androidCrud/docs/INTERMEDIATE_DESIGN.md

 - **Navigation Compose:** Type-Safe Serialization.
 - **Java Time:** `java.time.Instant` for timestamps.

-## Remaining Implementation Steps (Phase 8)

-The core functionality is built.
-The following steps remain to reach the "Definition of Done":

-1.  **UI Refinement:**
-    - Improve timestamp formatting in `HomeScreen` (currently raw or basic formatting).
-    - Audit UI against Material 3 standards (padding, typography).
-    - Verify Edge-to-Edge behavior on different screen sizes/orientations.
+## Verification and Quality

+With the completion of Phase 8, the application has undergone:
+1.  **UI Refinement:** Audited for Material 3 standards, proper padding, typography, and edge-to-edge behavior.
+Timestamps are formatted for readability.
-2.  **Unit Testing:**
+2.  **Unit Testing:** ViewModels (`HomeViewModel`, `AddEntryViewModel`) and `EntryRepository` are covered by unit tests ensuring logic correctness.
-    - `HomeViewModel`: Test loading, empty states, delete events.
-    - `AddEntryViewModel`: Test validation, save (insert vs update), state restoration.
-    - `EntryRepository`: Test flow emissions and data mapping.
-3.  **Instrumented Testing:**
-    - Robolectric tests for local UI logic verification.
-    - AndroidTest for End-to-End flows (Add -> Verify -> Edit -> Verify -> Delete -> Verify).
+3.  **Instrumented Testing:** Robolectric and AndroidTest suites verify both UI logic and End-to-End flows (Add -> Verify -> Edit -> Verify -> Delete -> Verify).